stevencarlislewalker/fern/fern.md

 ![plot of chunk intervalPlot](figure/intervalPlot-1.png)

-The inter-contraction intervals are more variable and generally larger near the beginning of labour.
+The inter-contraction intervals are more variable and generally larger near the beginning of labour (small contraction IDs).
 It looks like the intervals might converge on 3-4 minutes --- shown by the horizontal band --- just before we get ready to go to the hospital!
 But what kind of model might determine such convergence?

 It looks like the mean inter-contraction interval starts off somewhere near 30 minutes and then declines to asymptotically approach 3-4